This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud (Google Cloud).

 Improving data migration speed

-The simplest way to transfer data from your on-premises clusters to GCP is to use a VPN tunnel over the public internet.
-If a single VPN tunnel doesn't provide the necessary throughput, multiple VPN tunnels might be created and GCP will automatically distribute traffic across tunnels to provide additional bandwidth.
+The simplest way to transfer data from your on-premises clusters to Google Cloud is to use a VPN tunnel over the public internet.
+If a single VPN tunnel doesn't provide the necessary throughput, multiple VPN tunnels might be created and Google Cloud will automatically distribute traffic across tunnels to provide additional bandwidth.

 Sometimes even multiple VPN tunnels don't provide sufficient bandwidth or connection stability to meet the needs of your migration.
 Consider the following approaches to improve throughput:

 Use direct peering between your network and Google's edge points of presence (PoPs).
-This option reduces the number of hops between your network and GCP.
+This option reduces the number of hops between your network and Google Cloud.

 Use a Cloud Interconnect service provider to establish a direct connection to Google's network.
 The service details vary for different partners.
 Most offer an SLA for network availability and performance.
 Contact a service provider directly to learn more.